2020 Carriers' Alternatives to Use of Opioids to Treat Pain

 Estimating What Your Health Care May Cost

-Determining the cost of a treatment or procedure can be a mysterious or baffling process for consumers.
-Since reforming its health insurance marketplace in 2006, Massachusetts has been committed to price transparency and affordable health care for all; to meet those goals, Chapter 224 of the Acts of 2012 makes it mandatory that health insurance carriers provide individualized information regarding the estimated or maximum allowed charge for a proposed service as well as the estimated amount a member may be responsible to pay out-of-pocket.
+Knowing the cost of a treatment or procedure can help consumers make informed decisions about their health care.
+Chapter 224 of the Acts of 2012 requires that health insurance carriers provide individualized information regarding the estimated or maximum allowed charge for a proposed service as well as the estimated amount a member may be responsible to pay out-of-pocket.
 These estimates are to be based on information available to the member's insurance company at the time the consumer requests the estimate.

 A chart found here details the current phone numbers and website addresses for each company's cost estimator program.